Expert occupational health support

 - whether we think an individual is fit for the role outlined to us

-- whether an underlying health condition is present or not
+- if an underlying health condition is present or not

 - when an employer may expect an employee to return to work